katyukha/odoo-rpc-client/README.rst

     from openerp_proxy.session import IPYSession as Session  # Use IPython-itegrated session class import openerp_proxy.ext.repr              # Enable representation extension.
 This provides HTML representation of objects from openerp_proxy.ext.repr import HField  # Used in .as_html_table method of RecordList

+    # also You may import all standard extensions in one line:
+    from openerp_proxy.ext.all import *

     session = Session()